Philosopher, mentor of Plato and Xenophon

 all made me want to be more truthful with myself."
 [Upon meeting Hayek in 2003.]

 McGowan: "Why should I downplay myself to make someone else more comfortable?"

-sit and argue with them and take up everybody's time."
+McGowan: "[In school] I would sit and argue with [the teachers] and take up everybody's time."

 to be challenging.
 I just think people get used to a diet of beige and they can't handle it when something

 McGowan: "I always thought I was more satanic than Manson."